Sweeping Arrangements of Non-Piercing Curves in Plane: Alternate Proof of Snoeyink-Hershberger Result

-Since $\Gamma$ was not sweepable, all cells on $\gamma$ excluding the cell containing $P$ have at least 4 vertices.
-Now, consider the arrangement $\Gamma'=\Gamma\setminus\{\delta\}$, where $\delta$ is the curve guaranteed by Claim \ref{claim:deltagood}.
+Since the original arrangement of $\Gamma$ (Figure~\ref{fig:12a}) was not sweepable, all cells on $\gamma$ apart from the cell containing $P$ must have at least 4 vertices.
+Now, consider the arrangement of $\Gamma'=\Gamma\,\setminus\,\{\delta\}$ obtained by removing the curve $\delta$.
 We claim that $\Gamma'$ remains non-sweepable.
-Note that the arc of $\delta$ between $d_2$ and $y$ separates two cells $C_1$ and $C_2$.
-Either one of them contains $P$, or both cells have at least four vertices.
+By Claim~\ref{claim:deltagood} the arc of $\delta$ between $d_2$ and $y$ separates two cells $C_1$ and $C_2$.
+Either one of them contains the point $P$ (which makes it non-sweepable), or both cells have at least four vertices.
 Thus, the new cell created by merging these two cells upon removal of $\delta$ is non-sweepable.
 An analogous statement holds for the arc of $\delta$ between $d_1$ and $x$.
-Finally note that the remaining new cells created as a result of removing the portion of $\delta$ between $x$ and $y$ are not cells on $\gamma$ since they lie within the lens $L$.
+Finally note that the remaining new cells created as a result of removing the portion of $\delta$ between $x$ and $y$ are not cells on $\gamma$ since they lie within the digon $L$.
 Thus, $\Gamma'$ is a simpler non-sweepable arrangement contradicting the minimality of $\Gamma$.

 \hide{

 } \hide{

 } \hide{